Credited ICNC/Rutgers-Newark Online Course on Civil Resistance

 The course will involve a mixture of both live, synchronous activities done at set scheduled times (webinars, live chats, and Skype conversations) and asynchronous activities to be completed within specified time frames (forum posts, short quizzes, readings, and videos).
 The course will be facilitated by and involve presentations from academic advisors and staff of the International Center on Nonviolent Conflict (ICNC).

 Where: ICNC's Online Learning Platform (civilresistancestudies.org)

 Who should apply: Graduate students and working professionals interested in the subject matter.
 Since the course is online it is open to international students and professionals as well, so learners from across the globe are encouraged to apply.

-Graduate Credits: The Rutgers University Graduate School-Newark will offer between 1 to 3 graduate credits for interested participants that might be transferable to their home institutions.
-Please click the link below to apply to learn more about the fees, assignments, and evaluations required in order to receive graduate credits for your participation in the course.
+Graduate Credits: The Rutgers University Graduate School-Newark will offer graduate credits for interested participants that might be transferable to their home institutions.
+More about this option will be posted in the coming weeks.